|

 Pets are not permitted within the Visitor Center or Administrative buildings.
 This restriction does not apply to guide dogs for the visually or hearing impaired.
 All pets must be leashed or otherwise restrained

-The park enjoys all four seasons: mild in spring and fall, some humidity, light jacket recommended; hot and very humid in summer, wear comfortable clothing; winter: variable--temperatures may range from below freezing to the 60s, with some humidity.
+Winter is variable–temperatures may range from below freezing to the 60s, with some humidity.
 Be prepared for cold weather.